Incorporating Design Thinking into Lean Agile Sprints

 The main obstacle to momentum is commitment.
 If the team values the principles, then it isn’t difficult to find the right exercises to work these deeper dives into the regular cadence of our one-week sprints.

 We often stumble upon valuable insights during any single exercise described above.
 There is no need to wait until a design prototype is user-tested before applying our learning.
 We actively look for insights during each step of the process that might be able to be peeled off and inserted into the parallel process of building that is continues to occur.

 For example, during our debriefing of user observations, and as we create our “How Might We” questions, we may discover a low-risk, high value change to an existing userflow.

 Great!
 Write the user story, prioritize it, and work it into the next one-week sprint commitment.
 Don’t think that you have to wait until the very end of this process to apply your learning.

 This process works best when we start with user observations.
 But we don’t always have the benefit of working on a product that has already shipped and is regularly being used by customers.
-Sometimes, we are working on the very first, Minimal Viable Product with startup founders.
+Sometimes, we are working on the very first, Minimum Viable Product (MVP) with startup founders.

 We still apply the overarching design thinking principles, regardless of the status of the software.

 - Come to a common understanding of the problem/opportunity.

 - Explore the problem with structured, time-boxed exercises.